PatilSwarali/PatilSwarali.github.io/_pages/about.md

 * ### Previously, I have worked in the field of cosmology, star formation and pulsar timing.
 Please find my CV page for more info.

-* ### When not working, I enjoy singing, taking long walks and cooking up questionable dishes.
+* ### When not working, I enjoy singing, taking long walks and cooking up Maharashtrian dishes.

 ##### Thank you for stopping by.